Ask Question

 Thoughts of suicide or suicide attempts

-Suggestions for Relieving Stress:
+Suggestions for Relieving the Stress Felt by Others:

 Gently invite the patient or caregiver to talk about his or her fears and concerns.